TL-29 Knife Collectors Notes

 - Pouch Type CS-35 - During World War 2, the cost and difficulty of procuring leather lead to this fabric/mesh pouch.

-There are so many manufacturers of this particular blade, it would be much easier putting together a list of companies which didn't manufacture it.
+There are so many manufacturers of this particular knife, it would be much easier putting together a list of companies which didn't manufacture it.
 Here are some of the most common varieties found, this is not an all inclusive list.

-The Complete Book of U.S. Military Pocket Knives: From the Revolutionary War to the Present - A good resource for both the seasoned collector and those just starting.
+A good resource for both the seasoned collector and those just starting.
 Michael Silvey's collection provides many examples of U.S. pocket knives rarely seen before.
 A good resource for collection inspiration.
 This reference book offers very limited information on the TL-29 but does offer wonderful photos of rare examples.

-Military Knives: A Reference Book - From the Pages of Knife World Magazine - Those familiar with Knife World Magazine will undoubtedly recognize the articles in this book.
+Those familiar with Knife World Magazine will undoubtedly recognize the articles in this book.
 This is a collection of Frank Trzaska's articles over the years.
 Frank always writes very detailed and extremely researched articles.
 This reference book offers a nice timeline of the history of the TL-29 as well as a few example photos.

 This book doesn't fall in the realm of “affordable” by any measure but is a worthwhile addition to the World War 2 reenactors library.
 The book doesn't go into detail on specific items but does give a great overview on how to kit out an impression for various roles such as an engineer, chemical warfare, signal corps, etc. Highly recommended book for the European theater reenactor.